alfonsof/terraform-google-cloud-examples/code/06-create-cloud-storage/README.md

 This folder contains the create Cloud Storage example of a [Terraform](https://www.terraform.io/) file on Google Cloud Platform (GCP).

-This Terraform file deploys the creation of a bucket on Google Cloud Platform (GCP) using Google Cloud Storage.
+This Terraform file deploys the creation of a Google Cloud Storage bucket on Google Cloud Platform (GCP).

 ## Requirements